 Our patent experts defined 97 technology fields directly related to the SDGs.
 The searches and topics underlying these technologies and the SDG to patent mapping are based on UN SDGs’ targets, indicators and metadata.

 The result is a powerful, forward-looking solution that provides numerous advantages for our customers, including:

-SDG patent mapping, combined with the industry-proven and validated Patent Asset Index™ patent value indicator, reveals real champions and allows stakeholders and shareholders better decision-making and reporting capabilities.
+- Objective valuation: SDG patent mapping, combined with the industry-proven and validated Patent Asset Index™ patent value indicator, reveals real champions and allows stakeholders and shareholders better corporate sustainability decision-making and reporting capabilities.

 With the new SDG mapping, featured in the PatentSight® solution, we can identify which goals are (9, 3, 7 and 12) leading the way on sustainable patents.

-Also, we can see which companies are investing in sustainable technology and the strength of their portfolios related to each SDG as measure by the Patent Asset Index.
+Also, we can see which companies committed to corporate sustainability by investing in sustainable technology and the strength of their portfolios related to each SDG as measure by the Patent Asset Index.

 These are only a couple examples of the extensive reports available with the new patent-to-SDG mapping, and with full access, you will be able to:

 - Communicate sustainable progress and road map to reach 2030 goals